Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/backup.rst

 Files backup
 ````````````

-You need to save the following directories (be careful, you need to preserve the correct rights on files):
+You need to save the following directories. **Be careful, you need to preserve the correct rights on files**:

     - /etc/tuleap
-    - /home/codendiadm
-    - /home/users
-    - /home/groups
     - /var/lib/tuleap
     - /var/lib/gitolite
     - /var/lib/mailman

+Some directories might not exists depending on your configurations (plugins installed or not).

 Restore Tuleap
 --------------